 - My son pretended to be delivering snow from one end of the train table to the other and we counted the snow as we loaded up the train, and then the pile when we dropped it off.

 - My daughter had a ball putting the snow into the little train house, through the windows.
 Hello, fine motor and hand eye coordination practice!

 - We made a blizzard.

 - We pretended to be the wind and blowed the snow.

 Terrific Trains by Tony Mitton is another great book.
-My parents bought my son this whole set and at first I was sceptical of it just because it is a set and I guess I judged a book my it”™s cover because I love all the books in the set.
+My parents bought my son this whole set and at first, I was skeptical of it just because it is a set and I guess I judged a book by its cover because I love all the books in the set.
 They are informative, fun, have great rhyming text and my son will sit for them and often requests them at bedtime too!